voightachrome/voightachrome.github.io/about.md

 **Minor Interests:**

 - I also have interests in African philosophy.
 I am currently working through the 20th-century metaphilosophical (referring to the practice of asking what philosophy is) debate over what African philosophy is (starting with [Kwesi Wiredu's *Philosophy and an African Culture*](https://philpapers.org/rec/WIRPAA)).
 I am also interested in how technologies shape our politics, our social lives, and ourselves.
 I am also interested in Social Epistemology.
 Which is the study of how we know things through each other.
-As well as how others can hinder or support our mission to acquire knowledge about ourselves and the world.
-Lastly, I have a developing interest in Philosophy of Law, which i hope to learn more about within the coming months
+As well as Virtue Epistemology, which seeks to make a key link between the way we apply our intellectual virtues, and how we acquire knowledge.
+In other words, we would know something only through an expression of our intellectual virtues, on top of our belief and the truth of the thing in question.

 **2) Why did I choose to major in philosophy?**